Franchisor vs. Franchisee: What’s The Difference?

 Be an Ambassador for the Brand and Uphold its Reputation

 The reputation of a brand is only as good as the franchisees who operate under its name.
 If a brand is known for a low-quality product and bad service, then nobody will want to go to that business.
-One wayward franchisee can create a bad reputation system-wide.

 Find, Build and Lease a Location